 Be careful not to put too much pressure on their performance.
 Parents must first encourage his efforts.
 And encourage them to give in their best.

 6 +1 TIPS TO ADDRESS YOUR Teenager ANXIETY issues

 1. The teenagers must look for the origin and the cause of his anxiety to find the meaning.
 When, how and why did the anxiety attacks start?
 There is usually a trigger for an episode of anxiety.
-Sometimes it’s vaguer and the anxiety is there from a very young age.
+Sometimes it is vaguer and the anxiety is there from a very young age.

 2. The teenager must face what scares him to avoid the vicious cycle of anxiety.

 3. Know yourself.
-When the teenagers know his strengths and weaknesses.
-His qualities and his faults.
-He is more able to have confidence in himself and to experience successes in the face of his fears.
+When the teenagers know his strengths and weaknesses, his qualities, and his faults, he is more able to have confidence in himself and to experience successes in the face of his fears.

 4. The teen must lead a balanced life.
-Exercise or sport, but also find moments of relaxation and rest, laughter and fun.
+Exercise or sport, but also find moments of relaxation and rest, laughter, and fun.

 5. Learn to breathe.
 There are different relaxation exercises, some more active than others.
 But breathing really helps to decrease anxiety when practiced daily.